cwrc/CWRC-Writer-Dev-Docs/README.md

 which runs tests, calculates test coverage on any tests is the 'spec' directly, and sends the report to codecov.io

-But, we’d like to move our tests to TAPE:
+The tests are mocha/chai, but we’d like to [TAPE](https://github.com/substack/tape), in which case the scripts would be:

 ```
  "tape": "nyc tape test/main.js | tap-spec",
  "report-coverage": "nyc report --reporter=text-lcov > coverage.lcov && codecov"
  ```

+[tap-spec](https://www.npmjs.com/package/tap-spec) formats the [tap](https://testanything.org) output from [TAPE](https://github.com/substack/tape).
+We might also use [faucet](https://www.npmjs.com/package/faucet) to format the output.

-tap-spec formats the 'tap' output from tape. nyc is the new incarnation of istanbul and calclates test coverage
+[nyc](https://github.com/istanbuljs/nyc) is the new incarnation of [istanbul](https://github.com/gotwarlost/istanbul) and calclates test coverage.

 ###### DOM

-Our DOM tests are all TAPE tests.
+Our DOM tests are all [TAPE](https://github.com/substack/tape) tests.

 ```
 "test:single": "npm run test:electron && npm generate-coverage",
 "test:browser": "browserify -t browserify-istanbul test/browser.js | browser-run  -p 2222 --static .  | node test/extract-coverage.js | faucet",
 "test:electron": "browserify -t browserify-istanbul test/browser.js | browser-run --static . | node test/extract-coverage.js | faucet ",
 "test:chrome": "browserify -t browserify-istanbul test/browser.js | browser-run --static . -b chrome | node test/extract-coverage.js | faucet ",
-"generate-coverage": "istanbul report --root coverage lcov"
+"generate-coverage": "istanbul report --root coverage lcov",
+"report-coverage": "cat ./coverage/lcov.info | codecov"
 ```

 A complete explantation of how we test in the browser and generate test coverage statistics (tricky!) is [here](https://github.com/jchartrand/cwrc-git-dialogs#testing)

 ##### Setup browser development

 If the package is intended to run in the web browser, then we'd like to run the code while developing to see the effect of changes.
-So, we add scripts to browserify the code and thereby allow manually testing it directly in a web browser.
+So, we add an NPM script to browserify the code and thereby allow manually testing it directly in a web browser:

 ```
 "browserify": "browserify test/manual.js -o build/test.js --debug -t [ babelify --presets [ es2015 ] ]",